Its leash lengthened, China's yuan flirts with trade war role

 Economists say the natural forces of a slowing economy, reduced trade flows and external factors such as a falling euro or rising dollar will push the yuan down anyway.

-The trade-weighted index of 24 currencies against which China benchmarks the yuan .CFSCNYI last month hit its lowest since it was created in Dec.
+The trade-weighted index of 24 currencies against which China benchmarks the yuan this month hit its lowest since it was created in Dec.
 2015.

 Chi Lo, senior economist at BNP Paribas Asset Management, said that while Beijing had never sought to devalue the currency and had no targets for it, an escalation in the trade war could push it as low as 7.5 per dollar.